melanorian/Analysis_ROS_burst_D36E/README.md

 - data visualisation and statistical analysis is carried out in R

 - Raw data files: are named by data_ROS_plate_processed - files essentially contain raw data, however, the first rows of the file were removed in order to input into the downstream analyisis pipeline (hence _processed)
--                 not all plates are ultimately included into the visualisation due to assay repeats/failed assays (information in .R scripts)
+Note: not all plates are ultimately included into the visualisation due to assay repeats/failed assays (information in .R scripts)

 - Meta data:      meta data are collected in the MM20221209_summary_ROS_DC3000_ef_library.xlsx file.
 This file contains all information required to analyse the raw data.